 - 15.1 The school will keep a single central record (SCR) of pre-employment, referred to in the Keeping Children Safe in Education Regulations as the register.
-The single central record will cover the following people: - all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - this also covers the Members and Directors of the Trust - Local Academy Board members - Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school. - 15.2 The SCR is available to the Chair of the LAB/STG and the member responsible for safeguarding.
-The responsibility for the maintenance of this record is with the Headteacher, and will be reviewed termly by the Trust's Safeguarding Lead or other designated person. - 15.3 The Trust and its schools use SCR software, Sentry, this enables the Trust to view and scrutinise SCR processes across all its schools.
+The single central record will cover the following people: - all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - this also covers the Members and Directors of the Trust - local governors - Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school. - 15.2 The SCR is available to the Chair of the LAB/STG and the Governor responsible for safeguarding.
+The responsibility for the maintenance of this record is with the Headteacher and will be reviewed termly by the Trust's Safeguarding Lead or other designated person.